Free workshops and public talks ▸ Information & registration

 We speak German during the workshops; all teaching materials and discussions will be in German.

 The workshops are held by both Michèle and Michael with 6 to 10 participants.
-Upon completion of a workshop, you will receive a certificate on paper confirming your successful participation.
+Upon completion of a workshop, you will receive a certificate on paper confirming your attendance.

 The programme for a 3-morning ‘Amtsdeutsch ohne Angst’ workshop consists of the following: